 The Columbia Net Billing Agreements provide for the adoption by Energy Northwest of an Annual Budget, which, as amended from time to time, shall make provision for all Columbia costs, including, but not limited to, the amounts which Energy Northwest is required to pay in each contract year (July 1 to June 30) into the various funds provided for in the Columbia Electric Revenue Bond Resolution for debt service and all other purposes.
 The Annual Budget also includes the source of funds proposed to be used.
 The Annual Budget is submitted to Bonneville and to the Participants' Review Board established under the Columbia Net Billing Agreements and becomes effective 30 days after submitted unless it is disapproved by Bonneville or unless a recommendation or modification proposed by the Participants' Review Board is not accepted by Energy Northwest.
 In the event of a dispute, the matter is referred to a Project Consultant as described in Appendix G-"SUMMARY OF CERTAIN PROVISIONS OF RELATED CONTRACTS-The Project Agreements."
 Energy Northwest prepares a Billing Statement for that contract year for each Columbia Participant.
-The Billing Statement shows such Participant's share of the Annual Budget for Columbia less amounts payable from sources other than the Columbia Net Billing Agreements.
-The Annual Budget and Billing Statements may be amended during a contract year, if necessary.
+The Billing Statement shows such Participant's share of the Annual Budget and Billing Statements may be amended during a contract year, if necessary.
 As described below, each Participant makes monthly payments to Energy Northwest in satisfaction of the amounts due under its Billing Statement.

 In the month preceding the beginning of each contract year and in each month thereafter, Bonneville renders a bill to each Participant for power and other services under the Participant's power sales and other contracts with Bonneville.
 In the first month of the contract year, that bill shows an offsetting credit equal to the full amount of such bill to the extent of the Participant's share of the costs of Columbia.
 Within 30 days of receiving the monthly bill from Bonneville reflecting such credit, the Participant must pay Energy Northwest an amount equal to the credit for Columbia received from Bonneville.
-In each month thereafter during the contract year, such crediting by Bonneville and such payments to Energy Northwest by such Participant continue until the credits received by such Participant equal the total amount shown on such Participant's Billing Statement.
+In each month thereafter during the contract year, such crediting by Bonneville and such payments to Energy Northwest by such Participant equal the total amount shown on such Participant's Billing Statement.
 The effect of this payment procedure is that amounts due Bonneville from the Participants (up to the Participants' obligations to Energy Northwest as shown on their Billing Statements) are required to be paid by the Participants to Energy Northwest rather than to Bonneville.